 Why users need widgets

-1. Quick access to the app
+1. Quick glance with no need to open an app

 Why app developers need widgets

 Widgets may bring a couple of benefits to your mobile app.